dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

   * loads all content asynchronously and inserts into page
   * DOM manipulation + frontend framework
   * largely the architecture we'll be using
+* is more like an application than a series of pages -> loads app into browser
+* from then on does not reload that page - app runs and gets any further data it needs